alexawesomecode/project-weather-app/README.md

   </h3>

   <p align="center">
- A Weather App Project for Microverse.
-Its also part of the Odin project curriculum.</a>
     <br />

   </p>
 </p>

-## Project 'Weather App'
+## Project

-A project app built with Javascipt.
+A weather app built with Javascipt.
 You can look for cities and get the weather.
 You can also toggle between Celcius and Farenheit.

+It uses OpenWeather API and cool CSS transitions for the background.

 ## Snapshot